 - The Year: The tzolkin also breaks years into groups of 52 year cycles – I did tell you Mayan Astrology is really big on time before, right?
 So what's important about this break down into groups of years?
 Well, each year in a cycle has its own name and its own quality.
 People born in a specific year have similar qualities as other people born in the same year.
 Think of Chinese Astrology and its animals – Year of the Dragon, Year of the Snake, etc.

-- The Cycle of Venus: Now, the tzolkin is looking at the planet Venus.
-Its cycle is divided into four periods which are used to mark the calendar.
-The phase you’re born into tells you your social values and your role in society.
+- The Cycle of Venus: Now, the tzolkin looks at the planet Venus.
+Venus' cycle is divided into four periods which are used to mark the calendar.
+The phase you're born into tells you your social values and your role in society.

 Whew!
 That was some work.
 Aren't you glad we didn't have to cover all 20 Mayan Calendars?
 (Astrology isn't the only area where Mayans are so detailed.
 They also cover agriculture just as precisely.)

 I hope you were able to keep up with the tzolkin…